Become a Hand Surgeon

 Job Market for Hand Surgeons

 The job market for hand surgery has been stable for many years.
 There are always more job openings per year than the number of hand surgery fellows who are completing their training.
 The American Society for Surgery of the Hand website offers a space for job seekers to post resumes, and hand surgeon employers to post positions.
-To get an idea of what is currently available, visit the Jobs section.
+Visit the Jobs section to learn more.